-- (5) Identification of the source of all income received as beneficiary of a trust and identification of each asset, if known to the beneficiary, from which income was received by the beneficiary in excess of one thousand dollars (\$1,000); - (6) A list of all boards of directors of which the person is a member and executive positions which the person holds in any business entity, stating the name and address of each business entity; - (7) The name and address of any business entity in which the person or any person enumerated in subsection (a) of this section held a ten percent (10%) or greater equity interest or five thousand dollars (\$5,000) or greater cash value interest in at any time during the calendar year for which the statement is required; and - (8) (i) Identification of any person, business entity, financial institution, or other organization to whom the person was indebted at any time during the calendar year for which the statement is required in an amount in excess of one thousand dollars (\$1,000) other than: - (A) Any person related to the person at any time within the third degree of consanguinity or affinity; - (B) Any transactions involving credit cards, with the exception of any and all unsatisfied default judgments; or - (C) Any indebtedness to a financial institution, licensed and regulated by any state or by the United States, which is secured solely by a mortgage of record on real property used exclusively as the principal residence of the person required to file the statement. - (ii) This section does not require the reporting of the amount or amounts of indebtedness or the payment record of the loans. - (c) The financial statement shall be sworn to under oath.
+- (5) Identification of the source of all income received as beneficiary of a trust and identification of each asset, if known to the beneficiary, from which income was received by the beneficiary in excess of one thousand dollars (\$1,000); - (6) A list of all boards of directors of which the person is a member and the executive positions which he or she holds in any business entity, stating the name and address of each such business entity; - (7) The name and address of any business entity in which he or she or any person enumerated in subsection (a) of this section held a ten percent (10%) or greater equity interest or five thousand dollars (\$5,000) or greater cash value interest at any time during the calendar year for which the statement is required; and - (8) (i) Identification of any person, business entity, financial institution or other organization to whom the person was indebted at any time during the calendar year for which the statement is required in an amount in excess of one thousand dollars (\$1,000) other than - (A) Any person related to the person at any time within the third degree of consanguinity or affinity or - (B) Any transactions involving credit cards, or - (C) Any indebtedness to a financial institution, licensed and regulated by any state or by the United States, which is secured solely by a mortgage of record on real property used exclusively as the principal residence of the person required to file the statement. - (ii) This section does not require the reporting of the amount or amounts of indebtedness or the payment record of the loans. - (c) The financial statement shall be sworn to under oath.